discrete-notes/discrete-notes.github.io/_posts/2019-11-07-october-19-notes-distances.md

 ---
 ![](../assets/farmacia.jpg){: .center-image width="60%"}
 <p align="center"><small><i>
-A lot is going on in Chile.
+A lot is going on in Chile in October 2019.
 Fortunately there are some good recipes.
 </i></small></p>
 ---